codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 It is incredibly useful and insightful to be able to trace a single call throughout the system.

 Tracking individual calls may seem daunting at first, but implementation is straightforward.
-Usually, it's a middle man which marks the network calls and logs the event.
+Usually, it's a middleman which marks the network calls and logs the event.
 Logs are then used to produce visualizations.

 ### 7. Designing pipelines without automated rollbacks